 This PhD project is suitable for applicants with a background in computational neuroscience and modelling and/or an interest in psychophysics.

-NB The University has some scholarships under competition - application deadline is 29 January 2020 at 5pm.
+NB The University has some scholarships under competition each year.
 More details can be found - View Website